decc/calculator-book/mapping-your-emissions.md

 The first step is to decide how to divide up the energy and emissions system, and this will depend on the particular economy you are looking at and what you want to find out.
 For example, residential heating is a major source of energy demand in the UK due to the mild climate.
 In a country like Thailand, air conditioning will be a more important area to focus on, so cooling would be a more appropriate choice.
 If a sector is not relevant to you (for example wave power in a land-locked country), do not include it.

 In the UK calculator, industry was modelled as one sector, but the calculator of the Belgian region of Wallonia split industry into a variety of sectors so it could be more accurately modelled.
 The Indian calculator splits electricity supply into low-carbon technologies and conventional technologies, which the team decided was a very useful distinction for reporting results.
 Or the Chinese split of rural and urban transport.
-NEED TO ADD MORE INFO HERE
+[Add more examples here]

 In general you should aim to have: